 Read Now: Can You Swallow ZYN Nicotine Pouches Spit?
 I wrote this post to give you more information about nicotine pouch use!

-You can read more about this study here.
+You can read more about this study hereOpens in a new tab..
 A quote from the study is below.
 NRT stands for nicotine replacement therapy, replacing tobacco use with nicotine in the form of gums, patches, vaping, sprays, lozenges and nicotine pouches.

 “The role of nicotine as a potential carcinogen is unknown.
 Use of NRT is associated with development of oral disorders, although it is rarely published.”